@tao.js/react DataHandler Component

 Defining the data context name

-, the data context is shared.
-Each DataHandler
+As we know from Provider, the data context is shared.
+Each DataHandler must

-key used to distinguish the data it is putting in this shared data context.
+define a name key used to distinguish the data it is putting in this shared data context.

-is used by the RenderHandler
+This name is used by the RenderHandler's context prop

-is adding to the shared data context and make it
+as a way to find the data the DataHandler is adding to the shared data context and make it

-'s children via its function as a child.
+available to teh RenederHandler's children via its function as a child.

 <DataHandler name="user" … >

-In the example above, all data manipulated by the DataHandler
+In the example above, all data manipulated by the DataHandler component will be in the shared

-data context on the "user"
+data context on the "user" key.

 Defining the handler Trigram

-to define the Trigram the handler
+Use the term, action and orient props on the DataHandler to define the Trigram the handler

 is listening for.